-CS150 - Lab Prep 3 Due: Friday Sept.
-29, at the beginning of class
+CS150 - Lab Prep 3

+Due: Friday Sept.
+28 at the beginning of class

-For the lab on Friday, we're going to be playing with basic cryptography.
-In cryptography, the two key functions are encryption, where we take a message and encrypt it, and decryption, where we take an encrypted message and give back the original message.
+For the lab on Friday, we're going to be playing with basic cryptography, which is the study of techniques for securely transmitting and receiving information.
+For many cryptographic systems, we need to support two keys functions: encryption, where we take a message and encrypt it, and decryption, where we take an encrypted message and give back the original message.
 To get you ready for lab on Friday, we're going to be going through some key concepts here and play with some of the encryption schemes by hand.